electricimp/impTest/README.md

 - Choose a name and location of your file with tests.
 You may have several files with tests in the same or different locations.
   - The name with the path, relative to Project Home, should conform to the patterns specified in [Test Project Configuration](#test-project-configuration) of your Test Project.
   - The file is treated as imp agent test code if `agent` is present in the file name.
 Otherwise the file is treated as imp device test code.
   - By default, the test code runs either on imp device or on imp agent.
-If your test case should run on the both - there is a way that allows you to execute [agent and device test code together](#agent-code-and-device-code-together).
+If your Test Case should run on the both - there is a way that allows you to execute [agent and device test code together](#agent-code-and-device-code-together).
 - Add a class (Test Case) inherited from the `ImpTestCase` class.
 Every file can have several Test Cases (classes).
+Test Cases (classes) may have the same names if they is in different files.
 - Add and implement tests - methods which name starts from `test`.
 Every Test Case (class) can have several tests (methods).
 - Additionally, any Test Case can have `setUp()` and `tearDown()` methods for the environment setup before the tests execution and cleaning-up afterwards.
 Add and implement them, if needed.